LeanaNeuber/PrestaCop/README.md

 - [ ] Think about analysis that can be performed on the data (All)
 - [ ] Refactor all service, extract methods/classes and such (Céline, Florian)
 - [ ] Implement an Alarm solution: Website?
 (Florian)
+- [ ] Don't write every single message to s3, but group them after time/ count...!
 - [x] Provide proper data cleansing on CSV (I think this is not necessary atm)
 - [x] Add command line parameters or environment variables to all our services except Analysis (not started yet) (Lea)
 - [ ] Update all readmes with information on the command line parameters and functionality
 - [ ] Slides for the final presentation (started: https://drive.google.com/open?id=1vLUkIZvWxExHNiCq2eZpneHbTwLoO8Mj)
 - [ ] Deployment of whole project to AWS: Terraform
+- [ ] Create a manual on how to test the whole project for the prof

 ## Questions to ask
 - [x] Can we do some services in another language than Scala?
 Example: the alert service (AWS Lambda can't be used in Scala)